Skip to content

 Use Case

-This example demonstrates a toggle switch or on/off button - the foundation for understanding state transitions in XMachines.
-It’s the simplest possible state machine with just two states and one event type.
+This example demonstrates a toggle switch — the foundation for understanding state machines in XMachines.
+It is the simplest possible machine: two states, one event type, no router, no catalog.

 Complete Code